openhab/openhab1-addons/bundles/binding/org.openhab.binding.tinkerforge/Readme.md

 # Bugfixes
  ## 1.4.0
   * Missing updates of Items if a Tinkerforge Device is referenced in several Items
+ ## 1.5.0
+  * Reconnect support for IO16 Bricklet
+  * polled values now are only send once to the eventbus
 # Incompatible Changes
  ## 1.4.0
   * LCDBacklight is a sub device of LCD20x4 Bricklet (items file must be changed)